Tickets Alert: Doctor Who and The Talons of Weng-Chiang

 The screening is for all 6 25 minute episodes, plus the Q&A with Doctor Who actor, Louise Jameson.

-Tickets cost £15 and go on sale next Tuesday (11th Feb) at 11L30am.
+Tickets cost £15 and go on sale next Tuesday (11th Feb) at 11:30am.
 The screening itself takes place at the BFI Southbank on Saturday 14th March from noon.

 PS – Don’t forget about the Doctor Who museum in East London.